 staff funded by the UKRI Academic Fellowship scheme if they can demonstrate 100% time commitment, even if not fully funded by the fellowship.

-All Directly Incurred staff working less than 100% of their time on one Federal Agency award must complete either a timesheet or an effort statement (plan confirmation report).
+From 1st August 2019, all Directly Incurred staff working less than 100% of their time on one Federal Agency award must complete a comprehensive timesheet.

 We would recommend that all staff charged to a Federal Agency award complete a comprehensive timesheet for audit purposes.